 Oral and maxillofacial pathology refers to any diseases of the mouth or jaw.
 Treatment options vary according to the exact nature of the problem.
 Any abnormalities in the smooth, pink mucosa of the mouth, sores that refuse to heal, or unusual lumps may be referred for a biopsy to properly determine the diagnosis and best course of treatment.

 When a tooth is lost or extracted, the bone surrounding it begins to resorb and shrinks.
 Bone grafting with either natural bone from another part of the body or from a synthetic material can reverse this bone loss.
 Evaluating if bone grafting is necessary is very important for patients planning to have dental implants, since the easiest and most predictable time to do a bone graft is at the same time a tooth is removed.
 This can eliminate the need for a second procedure.

-A sinus lift is a surgery that adds bone to your upper jaw in the premolar and molar areas of your mouth.
-To add bone, an incision is made where the premolar and molar teeth were previously located.
-Once the bone is exposed, a small circular shape is made in the bone to access the sinus.
-Once the sinus is accessed, the sinus membrane is gently pushed up and away from the upper jaw.
-Once this is done, bone graft material is placed into the sinus space to change the shape and provide support.
-Once the bone is in place, the incision is closed and the healing process begins.
+A sinus lift adds bone to the upper jaw in the premolar and molar regions.
+First, an incision is made to expose the bone.
+Then a small circular shape is cut in the bone to access the sinus.
+The sinus membrane is gently pushed up and back, and bone graft material is put in place.
+The incision is then closed, and the mouth allowed to heal.